koriym/BEAR.Ace/README.md

 $kernel = new AppKernel('dev', true);
 ```

 3) That's it !
-You can fix the syntax error on the spot.
+You can now fix syntax errors on the spot.

 Requirements
 ------------